lijunsong/udacity-vehicle-detection-and-tracking/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I searched on only two scales using YCrCb 3-channel HOG features in the feature vector, which provided decent result.
+I used two scales scanning on YCrCb 3-channel HOG features in the feature vector, which provided decent result.
 Here are some images showing scanning process:

 Scanning from y 370 to 500 with scaling factor 1